zaphosting/docs/docs/legal-use-brand-assets.md

 ---
 id: legal-use-brand-assets
-title: Use of logo and name
+title: Brand Use
 description: Information under which conditions you can use the ZAP-Hosting logo and name - ZAP-Hosting.com documentation
-sidebar_label: Use of logo and name
+sidebar_label: Use of our Brand
 ---

 ## Introduction